 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we’re featuring one of our Digital Marketing Analysts who is a skincare guru, an avid reader, and helps arts organizations showcase the more personal sides of their brands.
+This month, we’re featuring one of our Senior Analysts who is a skincare guru, an avid reader, and helps arts organizations showcase the more personal sides of their brands.

 How long have you been at CI?